luizkowalski/devcontainer-rails/README.md

 devcontainer exec --workspace-folder . zsh
 ```

-(or use DevContainer VSCode extension)
+(or use Devcontainer VSCode extension)

 ## Using devcontainer CLI